redkite-labs/RedKiteCms/docs/book/create-a-new-theme.md

         </div>
     </div>

 Ok we have introduced a lot of things here.
-Looking at that code from the template perspective, we added some Bootstrap instructions to implement their grid system but, looking at that code from RedKite CMS perspective, the most important instruction is the twig one reported below:
+Looking at that code from the template perspective, we added some Bootstrap instructions to implement the Bootstrap grid system, but looking at the code from a RedKite CMS perspective, the most important instruction is the twig one reported below:

     {{ slots.logo|default('')|raw }}

 This is a simple declaration to understand.
-All it does is printing the slot name value identified by the "logo" key of the "slots" variable.
+All it does is print the slot name value identified by the "logo" key of the "slots" variable.

-The **slots** variable is always passed to each template and contains the rendered slots for that page.
+The **slots** variable is always passed to the template and contains the rendered slots for that page.

 ### Repeat slots through website pages
-The slot, as configured, will show a different content on each page, which means that each page shows a different logo, so you should add the logo on each page and this is not the right behaviour for a logo, which is usually the same one, repeated on all the website pages.
+The slot, as it is configured, will show different content on each page, which means that each page shows a different logo.
+In other words, you would have to add the logo on each page but this is not how you would expect a log to behave.
+It is usually the same one, repeated on all the pages of the website.
 Obviously this can be easily fixed, adding an extra instruction on the declaration.

 Simply add a comment just before the slot declaration with the **repeat** instruction to make this work as it should.